 Location | Hamburg

-Herzog and De Meuron’s project in Hamburg, Germany is a concert hall: the Elbphilharmonie.
+Kate Hume’s project in Herzog and De Meuron’s building in Hamburg, Germany is a concert hall: the Elbphilharmonie.
 The building is conceived and formed by an intricate scheme of wake-like panels that create a never seen before façade.

 The auditorium—the largest of three concert halls in the Elbphilharmonie—is a product of parametric design, a process by which designers use algorithms to develop an object’s form.